regretevator/regretevator/README.md

-<p align="center">i dont even like regretevator anymore 😭 anyway feel free to call me samara. im 19 and use xe/he</p>
+<p align="center">no cool header image for now. anyway feel free to call me samara. im 19 and use xe/he</p>